Implications of the muon anomalous magnetic moment for the LHC and MUonE: in SMEFT

 \end{widetext} where the prime indicates $\delta Z_L^{\mu \mu, *} \to \delta Z_L^{\mu \mu}$ and $\delta Z_R^{\mu \mu} \to \delta Z_R^{\mu \mu,*}$.
 In the SM, the Higgs potential contains

-which is minimised at tree-level via $t = 0$.
-Tadpole diagrams that capture the shift away from the classical Higgs field value due to higher orders and are removed by introducing the counterterm~(for a detailed discussion see \cite{Denner:2019vbn})
+which is minimised at tree level via $t = 0$.
+Tadpole diagrams that capture the shift away from the classical Higgs field value due to higher orders are removed by introducing the counterterm $\delta t + t = 0$~(see Ref.~\cite{Denner:1991kt}).
+Expressing the vacuum expectation value as a function of the $W$ mass, Weinberg angle and electromagnetic coupling, we can formally identify

-which enters Eq.~\eqref{eq:counterRCs}.
+which enters Eq.~\eqref{eq:counterRCs} ($\delta m_W^2$, $\delta s_W$ and $\delta Z_e$ are the counterterms of the W mass $m_W^2$, Weinberg sine angle $s_W$ and electric charge $e$ in the conventions of \cite{Denner:1991kt}).
+Alternatively, one can employ the so-called Fleischer-Jegerlehner scheme~\cite{Fleischer:1980ub} that shifts the bare vacuum expectation value by $\Delta v = - \delta t / m_H^2$, where $m_H$ is the Higgs mass, at the cost of inducing large corrections to renormalised quantities~\cite{Dekens:2019ept,Hartmann:2015oia,Cullen:2019nnr} (for discussions on this scheme see for example Refs.~\cite{Denner:2019vbn,Dudenas:2020ggt}).

 As there are two independent operators contributing to $\Delta a_\mu$, we repeat the calculation for the $Z\mu\mu$ vertex which leads to similar counterterm expressions.
-Subsequently, we determine the values of $\delta C_{e B}$ and $\delta C_{e W}$ in the $\overline{\text{MS}}$ scheme by simultaneously requiring that the UV-divergences in the $F_2$ and $F_3$ form factors for both the $\gamma \mu \mu$ and $Z \mu \mu$ vertices identically cancel and only finite terms for $d\to 4$ remain.
+Subsequently, we determine the values of $\delta C_{e B}$ and $\delta C_{e W}$ in the $\overline{\text{MS}}$ scheme by simultaneously requiring that the UV divergences in the $F_2$ and $F_3$ form factors for both the $\gamma \mu \mu$ and $Z \mu \mu$ vertices identically cancel and only finite terms for $d\to 4$ remain.

 The one-loop corrections to the magnetic moment in SMEFT also give rise to soft singularities at finite photon virtuality.
 These are soft (and universal) QED corrections to the dimension-six interactions and they cancel against soft photon emission off the dimension-six vertex of Eq.~\eqref{eq:vtxdecomp}.
 These soft singularities vanish in the limit of zero virtuality\footnote{We have checked this explicitly.}, reflecting the fact that the higher-dimensional operators are a manifestation of scale-suppressed new physics separated from universal soft (and collinear) effects in QED (see e.g.~\cite{Englert:2018byk} for a general discussion in the context of QCD).
 We can therefore omit soft singularities throughout this calculation.